With a month to go until the holiday season, November is full of big events to help your PR keep occupied.

 5. Global Entrepreneurship Week

-This year’s Global Entrepreneurship Week is held on the 13th - 19th November so if you have an entrepreneur business then this will be a perfect way to get coverage and get word out about your company on both a national and international scale!
+This year’s Global Entrepreneurship Week starts on the 8th November so if you have an entrepreneur business then this will be a perfect way to get coverage and get word out about your company on both a national and international scale!

 Whether you want to share your business story, the challenges you’ve had to face or even your company’s future goals.
 The media coverage is always good so there will be plenty of journalists for your press release to get to.